 Without treatment, people with club feet often appear to walk on their ankles or on the sides of their feet.

 While a baby is young, there is a natural flexibility that can be utilised to get things back to where they belong.
 In most cases the foot will respond well to conservative correction using the Ponseti method which involves manipulation, serial casting and a very small procedure to release the tight Achilles tendon at the back of the ankle.
+There follows a long period of maintenance of the corrected position of the feet, traditionally this has been achieved with what is called the boots and bar approach.
+LOC is pioneering a the use of a different brace in this final phase of treatment – the Cunningham Brace.

 Enquire about Clubfoot